wso2/docs-is/en/docs/learn/configuring-account-locking-due-to-failed-login-attempts.md

 	    enable = true
 	    ```

-	2. To configure the email server to send emails requesting password entry, add the following configurations.
+	2. To configure the email server to send emails requesting password entry, add the following configurations:

 		-	**from_address**: This is the email address from which the confirmation email will be sent.
-		-	**username**: This is the user name of the given email address.
+		-	**username**: This is the username of the given email address.
 		-	**password**: This is the password of the given email address.

 		```toml tab="Format"